expo/expo/docs/pages/versions/unversioned/sdk/permissions.md

 ### `canAskAgain`

-If every single denied or undetermined permissions can be asked again, then the top level is `true`.
+If every single permission can be asked again, then the top level is `true`.
 Otherwise, it is `false`.

 ## Permissions types